10 Free Internship Programs for High School Students

 The program also offers a stipend: In-person participants receive an hourly stipend (amount varies), while virtual interns receive a stipend of $500.

-This 5-week virtual research program is for bright high school students from underrepresented communities.
+As part of the 10 free internship programs for high school students, the JHIBS program provides an opportunity to gain valuable experience in neuroscience research.
 The program aims to make the field of neurological sciences more inclusive and representative.
 During the program, students will participate in research under the guidance and mentorship of leading researchers in the field and will take part in hands-on projects, discussions, scientific seminars, weekly personal and professional development sessions, and interactions with leading neuroscientists at JHU.
 At the end of the program, you will present your research via an oral or poster presentation.
 Get an idea of past projects here!

 Application deadline: Varies from internship to internship.
 Spring programs typically have an August deadline, summer internships have an October deadline, and fall internships come with a January deadline.